AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 1. To withdraw training from a manager, click **Withdraw**.

 1. Click **Proceed**.
-This withdraws previously shared training from the Manager’s compliance dashboard.
+This withdraws previously shared training from the Manager's compliance dashboard.

-# User Activity dashboards {#useractivitydashboards}
+## User Activity dashboards {#useractivitydashboards}

 See a summary of all user activity on the platform over time.
 Configure user groups and apply filters.